ny8/leftwm/leftwm-theme-dracula-mountain/README.md

 # ~~Orange Forest~~ Dracula Mountain

-Dracula Mountain is a modification of The Orange Forest theme.
+Dracula Mountain is a modification of the Orange Forest theme.
 ## Screenshot

 ![Empty Desktop](./images/empty-desktop.png)